Contributing to chesscxx¶

 Prerequisites¶

-CMake 3.28+ and a compatible generator (e.g., Ninja, Make, or Visual Studio)
+CMake 3.28+ and a compatible generator (e.g., Ninja, Make, or Visual Studio; Ninja is used in the CI)

 clang-tidy (for IWYU & static analysis checks)